 ft tissue growth and regeneration, which is healing.
 There are techniques used to make PRP (platelet rich plasma) blood and PRF (platelet rich fibrin).
 Both involve blood being centrifuged and separating the poor and bad blood platelets.
 PRF is similar to PRP blood, but has a more gel-like consistency, making it better suited for repairing damage to the patient’s mouth caused by such procedures as an abscessed tooth extraction and in endodontics.
 The gel-like consistency of the fibrin is caused by a matrix of PRPs and leukocyte (white blood cells).

-Besides being used in dentistry, the use of this type of blood is used in dermatology, and orthopedics.
-While there is no standard as to how much concentration of platelets are sufficient in blood transfusions, it is widely accepted as having at least 3-5 times that in the patient’s natural blood.
+Besides being used in dentistry, the use of this type of blood is used in dermatology and orthopedics.
+While there is no standard as to how much concentration of platelets is sufficient in blood transfusions, it is widely accepted as having at least 3-5 times that in the patient’s natural blood.

 All this to say is that we at Artistic Smiles want to provide the best service and experience for our patients.
 Having oral surgery or any extensive dental procedure done is scary and the healing process is usually slow and painful.
 By using what we learned at the Predictable Healing course we aim to decrease the pain and recovery time for our patients.